 By Barry Lopez

-This essay to commemorate the 50th Anniversary of the Wild and Scenic Rivers Act first appeared in the Patagonia November 2018 Journal.
-Reprinted with the author’s permission.
+This essay to commemorate the 50th Anniversary of the Wild and Scenic Rivers Act first appeared in Patagonia November 2018 Journal.
+It was reprinted here with the author’s permission.

 Within 24 hours of noon on September 17, in any given year, spring chinook salmon arrive on gravel bars in front of my home to spawn.
 The females dig their redds, the males fertilize the eggs, and then both breathe their last.
 I’ve watched this event for 48 consecutive years on the middle reach of the McKenzie River in western Oregon.
 Each year I wait for the reassurance they bring, that even though things abstract and concrete are looking bad everywhere in the world, these fish are carrying on.
 If the salmon don’t arrive by the evening of the 17th, I walk down through the woods to stand in the dark and listen for them.
 I know most all the sounds this river makes, and there is no other sound like their caudal fins breaking the surface of the water as they mill.
 If I hear them, then I know things are good for this particular strain of salmon for at least another three years.
 If I don’t hear them, I toss and turn through a sleepless night and go down to look first thing in the morning.